joshuafredrickson/bedrock-site-protect/README.md

 Example Playbook
 ----------------

-To get started, add this role (`louim.bedrock-site-protect`) to the `requirements.yml` file in your Trellis installation like so:
+To get started, add this role (`joshuafrerickson.bedrock-site-protect`) to the `requirements.yml` file in your Trellis installation like so:

 ```
 - name: bedrock-site-protect
-  src: louim.bedrock-site-protect
+  src: joshuafredrickson.bedrock-site-protect
   version: 2.0.0
 ```